shubs202k/Hyperspectral-Image-Classification-using-Deep-Learning/README.md

 # Hyperspectral-Image-Classification-using-Deep-Learning
 Hyperspectral Image Classification using Deep Neural Network Architectures with Transfer Learning

-This is an attempt to implement SGCNN(Shuffled Group Convolutional Neural Network) models from the paper https://www.mdpi.com/2072-4292/12/11/1780.
+This is an attempt to implement SGCNN-X (Shuffled Group Convolutional Neural Network) models from the paper https://www.mdpi.com/2072-4292/12/11/1780 where X represents the number of convolution layers.

 To classify Hypersectral Images using transfer learning, following steps are executed (Source : Indian Pines, Target : Botswana)

-1. Samples of size **S X S X 64** from the image and labels are assigned to those samples using ground truth image.
+1. Samples of size **S X S X 64** (S - sample size,) from the image and labels are assigned to those samples using ground truth image.
 Samples are extracted using a variable overlap_ratio which leads to generation of several datasets.
 An overlap ratio of 25% implies that a sample belonging to a class will be selected if and only if the next sample from same class does not overlap more than 25% for this sample.

+   Sample size (cube size) chosen is 20 (19 in paper)

    Center pixel from the ground truth image is used to assign label to a sample.